 Kennedy GO Construction Map

 How You Will Benefit

 The new Kennedy GO Station will be part of a transit hub connecting the future two-way, all-day GO service of the Stouffville Line to the LRT at Eglinton Crosstown, as well as TTC buses and subways.
 Kennedy Station will be the easternmost stop on the Eglinton Crosstown LRT line, which runs 19 km west to Mount Dennis and has 23 stops.

 The Kennedy transit hub will give you seamless access to three modes of public transit at one location.
-By the end of 2021 our goal is to give you:
+Our goal is to give you: